typedb/typedb/docs/pages/academy/4-data-loading/3-xml-migration.md

 </ROOT>
 ```

-To navigate the tree structure in GRAQL, we use the standard dot notation.
+To navigate the tree structure in Graql, we use the standard dot notation.
 This means that, for example, if we want to refer to the content of one of the elements "Level 2" in the file above, we would use `<LEVEL1.LEVEL2>` in our template file (exactly like we used the column names in the CSV templates.

 ## Loops
 You probably have noticed from the example above that an XML element can contain several elements of the same type.
 What can we do if we want to access the content of all of them?